 “There are serious consequences if you are caught driving a stolen car.
 If you are pulled over by the police who check the vehicle and discover it to be stolen, you could face being arrested for either theft or handling stolen goods.
 Even once you’ve proved you are an innocent purchaser, you still stand to lose both the car and the money you paid for it because you are not the legal owner and your insurance policy is unlikely to cover this scenario.”

-The good news is that anyone in the market for a used car can protect themselves in a few easy steps, says Tracker.
+The good news is that anyone in the market for a used car can protect themselves in a few easy steps.
 When viewing a potential purchase, check the vehicle for new registration plates.
 If they are new, buyers should ask why they have been replaced because it could be disguising the car’s true identity.
-Check that both sets of keys are present and work, since it could indicate the car is stolen or, allow thieves to steal it in the future with the second key.
+Check that both sets of keys are present and that they both work since it could indicate the car is stolen.
+It could also allow thieves to steal your car in the future with the second key.

 “Don’t forget to check the vehicle identification number (VIN) for any visible signs that it has been altered; the VIN is usually visible via an inspection plate adjacent to the driver’s seat and the front nearside windscreen area.
 Similarly, head to the GOV.UK website and look at the ‘check you’re not buying a stolen vehicle’ section as it contains valuable advice that could point to the vehicle as being stolen.